-SPB 545 Facility Planning and Management in Sport
+SPB 545: Facility Planning and Management in Sport

-Prerequisite: SPB 510
+3 credit hours • Prerequisite: SPB 510.

-This course examines the various types of indoor and outdoor facilities for sport venues and related activities; examines the planning, scheduling, organizing, and controlling of sport facilities for sport-related venues and their ancillary areas; and explores the connection between facility/venue management and event management, event operations and logistics, facility and event programming and scheduling, and facility and event marketing.
+This course examines the various types of indoor and outdoor facilities for sport venues and related activities; examines the planning, scheduling, organizing, and controlling of sport facilities for sport related venues and their ancillary areas; and explores the connection between facility/venue management and event management, event operations and logistics, facility and event programming and scheduling, and facility and event marketing.
 Specific topics also include the development of strategic sport facility management plans, preparing and controlling facility logistics, and risk and crisis management issues.

-SPB 565 Sport Marketing
+SPB 565: Sport Marketing

-Prerequisites: MBA 525 and SPB 510
+3 credit hours • Prerequisites: MBA 525 and SPB 510.